AxisCommunications/acap-runtime/CONTRIBUTING.md

 Before opening a Pull Request (PR), please consider the following guidelines:

 - Please make sure that the code builds perfectly fine on your local system.
-- Make sure that all linters pass, see [Lint of code base](#lint-of-code-base)
+- Make sure that all linters pass, see [Lint of codebase](#lint-of-codebase)
 - The PR will have to meet the code standard already available in the repository.
 - Explanatory comments related to code functions are required.
 Please write code comments for a better understanding of the code for other developers.

 And finally when you are satisfied with your changes, open a new PR.

-### Lint of code base
+### Lint of codebase

-A set of different linters test the code base and these must pass in order to get a pull request approved.
+A set of different linters test the codebase and these must pass in order to get a pull request approved.

 #### Linters in GitHub Action

 When you create a pull request, a set of linters will run syntax and format checks on different file types in GitHub actions by making use of a tool called [super-linter][super-linter].
 If any of the linters gives an error, this will be shown in the action connected to the pull request.

 In order to speed up development, it's possible to run linters as part of your local development environment.

 #### Run super-linter locally

-Since super-linter is using a Docker image in GitHub Actions, users of other editors may run it locally to lint the code base.
+Since super-linter is using a Docker image in GitHub Actions, users of other editors may run it locally to lint the codebase.
 For complete instructions and guidance, see super-linter page for [running locally][super-linter-local].

-To run a number of linters on the code base from command line:
+To run a number of linters on the codebase from command line:

 ```sh
 docker run --rm \